 Before and after the rest day, you will see the Dakar Rally live in action.
 From a safe distance you will follow how the participants compete for a spot on the podium, an impressive spectacle, with the vast desert as a breathtaking backdrop.
 Inform here about the possibilities.

-This year's Dakar Rally includes the Stock Production category, which aims to allow less competitive vehicles to participate, provided they have the necessary features and capabilities to traverse the desert terrain.
-This category is based on commercially produced vehicles, with modified regulations allowing participants to make certain technical modifications and improvements.
-Interestingly, Land Rover will participate in the 2026 Dakar Rally with three Defender vehicles, along with Toyota, and record holder Stéphane Peterhansel will return.
+This year's Dakar Rally includes the Stock Production category, which aims to give less competitive vehicles the opportunity to participate, provided they have the necessary characteristics and capabilities to traverse the desert terrain.
+This category is based on commercially produced vehicles, with modified regulations allowing participants to make certain technical adjustments and improvements.
+Remarkably, Land Rover participated in the 2026 Dakar Rally with two Defender vehicles and finished first and second.
+A unique achievement.

 The Dakar Rally also featured a special first: for the first time, cars running on alternative fuels competed.
 After all, racing is not the cleanest sport.
 The introduction of the so-called T1-Ultimate class is part of Dakar's ambitious plan for the future.
 If all goes well, the entire Dakar field will be driving a low-emission vehicle by 2030.

-New renewable technologies are also being experimented with alongside the course.
-The organization aims to power the bivouac entirely with renewable energy, with the sun as the most obvious source of energy.
-By 2026, the Dakar Rally bivouac should already be self-sufficient.
+New sustainable technologies are also being tested alongside the route.
+The organization aims to power the bivouac entirely with renewable energy, with the sun as the most obvious source.
+By 2026, the Dakar Rally bivouac was already self-sufficient.

 Get inspired and informed before visiting Saudi Arabia